ResonanceGroup/VOX-UI/cline_docs/activeContext.md

 ## Recent Changes
 - **Project Direction Shift:** The project's focus has pivoted from building a standalone voice assistant backend (RunPod/UltraVox/Kokoro) to creating a voice UI (VOX UI) that acts as a frontend controller for the Roo Code VSCode extension via the Model Context Protocol (MCP).
 - **Previous Backend Work Deferred:** All work related to the RunPod infrastructure, UltraVox, and Kokoro TTS integration is now deferred indefinitely.
-- **Phase 1 Complete (HTML/CSS):** The initial HTML structure and CSS styling for the MCP Server settings page (`src/mcp_settings.html`) are complete, including sample data.
-Minor styling tweaks (e.g., bottom margin) and JavaScript functionality are deferred.
+- **Phase 1 Complete (HTML/CSS):** The initial HTML structure and CSS styling for the MCP Server settings page (`src/mcp_settings.html`) are complete.
+- **Settings Page Overhaul Complete:** Restructured `src/settings.html` with new sections (Voice Agent, MCP, n8n, General UI), styled section groups, updated primary color for better contrast, and addressed layout/spacing issues.
 ## Current Focus: Phased UI Development for Roo Code Integration

 The development will proceed in the following phases: